Adding PMI to your forecasting process for better visibility

 The following is an extract from IHS Markit’s monthly PMI overview presentation:

 The worldwide PMI surveys indicated a strengthening of global economic growth in July 2020, led by rebounding activity from COVID-19 lockdowns.
 The JPMorgan Global PMI™ (compiled by IHS Markit) rose for a third successive month in July 2020, up from 47.8 in June 2020 to 50.8.
 The latest reading breached the no-change 50.0 level for the first time in six months to indicate expanding worldwide output across the combined manufacturing and service sectors.

 The PMI had collapsed to an all-time low of 26.2 in April as governments around the world took increasingly drastic measures to contain the COVID-19 pandemic, including the widespread closures of non-essential businesses and restricting movement or travel.
 Since then the PMI has risen sharply as these containment measures have been eased, though the still-subdued level of the PMI reflects the fact that some measures remain in place, and some restrictions re-imposed upon rising cases of COVID-19.

 For many businesses PMI shows a remarkable correlation.
 However, the many different PMI indices are just one of the many different indicators available.
 Key is to make a knowledgeable decision on which data to use and to analyze.
 Solventure LIFe has a database of over 10 million indicators available easily accessible in a tool.
 It has extensive capabilities of determining the combination of leading indicators for your businesses and markets.
 Contact us if you want help defining the predictive value of the PMI indicator for your business.

 PMI in your forecasting process?

 Curious to learn how PMI and our other 10 million indicators can bring new insights into your company?
-Start your free trial today and discover the possibilities of leading indicators!
+Contact us today and discover the possibilities of leading indicators!